 The driver portlet is where the majority of the code which uses the broker API is.
-Here the application is initialised and the broker is told to start it executing on the Grid.
-This example portlet is simple - it allows the user to specify a Unix command (ie. /bin/date) and the number of times they wish to execute that command.
+Here the broker is initialized and told to start it executing on the Grid.
+The portlet is simple - it allows the user to specify a Unix command and the number of times that they wish to execute that command.
+Running commands like /bin/hostname or /bin/date are usually the most interesting, as they tell the user where or when the command was executed.